deltachat/deltachat-pages/en/help.md

 ### What is a verified group?
 Why is it experimental?  {#verifiedchats} {#verdiff}

-Verified groups carry a verification checkmark that guarantees that messages are E2E-encrypted and can not be read or altered by e-mail servers.
+Verified groups carry a green verification checkmark in the group title that guarantees that all messages are E2E-encrypted and can not be read or altered by e-mail servers.
-Each member in a verified group can add new members by showing a "QR Invite code" which is scanned by the invited member to trigger the so called "secure-join" protocol.
+Each member in a verified group chat can add already verified contacts or tap "QR Invite code" to let invitees scan the code to get verified and added ("secure-join").
-This protocol ensures that all verified group chat members are connected with each other through a chain of QR-code based verifications ("web of trust"), guaranteeing overall cryptographic consistency even if e-mail servers are compromised.
+This "secure-join" protocol ensures that all verified group chat members are connected with each other through a chain of verifications ("web of trust"), guaranteeing E2E-encryption consistency even if e-mail servers are compromised or malfeasant.
 See [countermitm.readthedocs.io](https://countermitm.readthedocs.io/en/latest/new.html)
 for a detailed security discussion.

 Note that "1:1" chats are currently only opportunistically encrypted (Autocrypt).
-You need to create a verified group with your contact in order to ensure that all messages will be safely E2E-encrypted between you two.
+You need to create a verified group with your contact to ensure that all messages will be safely E2E-encrypted between you two.
-However, we plan to introduce verified 1:1 chats soon, simplifying and extending the guarantees of verified E2E-encryption for all chat types.
+We plan to introduce verified 1:1 chats around the end of 2023, simplifying and extending the guarantees of verified E2E-encryption for all chat types.
-Until then verified groups will remain classified as an experimental feature although they are successfully used by many repression-facing groups, and reported bugs have been continously fixed in the last years.
+Until then verified groups will remain classified as an experimental feature although they are widely and successfully used already, and reported bugs have been continously fixed in the last years.